yushiangfu/study-notes/d0-device.md

 </details>

 ## <a name="system-startup"></a> System Startup

-When power is on, the kernel starts initializing fundamental subsystems like process and memory management.
+During the kernel initialization process, after the basic subsystems like process and memory management are set up, there are several categories of initialization calls that occur.
-Quite a series of relatively less critical routines follow; these init calls are grouped at the build stage into any of the below categories:
+These initialization calls are organized into different sections at the build stage, including:

 - console_initcall
 - early_initcall
 - pure_initcall
 - core_initcall
 - postcore_initcall
-- arch_initcall
-    - the device tree parsing function belongs here
+- arch_initcall (includes device tree parsing function)
 - subsys_initcall
 - fs_initcall
 - rootfs_initcall
 - device_initcall
 - late_initcall

+The device tree parsing function is typically invoked during the arch_initcall section.
-The import from the device tree happens in arch_initcall, while driver registrations happen in all the sections.
+Driver registrations, on the other hand, can happen in any of the sections.
-It doesn't matter whether a device or driver registers first because the framework operates as below:
+The order in which devices or drivers register is not crucial because the framework operates as follows:

-1. Whenever a device is added, it traverses the drivers on the same bus hoping to find the match and vice versa for drivers.
+1. When a device is added, the framework searches for a matching driver by traversing the drivers on the same bus.
-2. Once found, the driver starts probing: initializing the software infrastructure of the device by information fetched from its DT node.
+2. Once a matching driver is found, it begins the probing process, initializing the software infrastructure of the device using information obtained from the corresponding device tree node.
-3. If that driver intends to export the probed device to user space further:
-    1. It requests a specific or dynamic-selected range of device numbers.
+3. If the driver intends to make the probed device accessible to user space, it requests a specific or dynamically allocated range of device numbers.
-    2. Ready cdev or bdev, and insert to the corresponding table for later lookup from syscall `open`.
+   It prepares the character device (cdev) or block device (bdev) and inserts it into the appropriate table for later lookup by the open syscall.

 <p align="center"><img src="images/device/probe.png" /></p>